HenSch90/SiD/Modul-D3_Wohnen_Finanzen_Baöfg_Erwerb.md

 SHOW q4 IF eaktsens = 3 | 4 AND sformdua = 1

 SHOW it1 IF eaktsens = 2 | 3 | 4
-SHOW it1 TO it2 IF eaktsens = 3 | 4
+SHOW it2 IF eaktsens = 3 | 4
-SHOW it1 TO it3 IF eaktsens = 4
+SHOW it3 IF eaktsens = 4

 SHOW ka1 TO ka2 IF eaktsens = 3
 SHOW ka1 TO ka3 IF eaktsens = 4